Shopping for Alabama auto insurance? Read on for a full look at some of the top providers in the state.

 Based on this analysis, we’ve compiled a list of the top five Alabama auto insurance providers below.

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our star ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for car insurance in Alabama.

 #1 Geico: Best Overall Provider

 We named Geico the best overall provider in any state, and the company holds up for Alabama drivers.
 In the J.D.
-Power 2020 U.S. Auto Insurance Satisfaction StudySM for the Southeast region, Geico scored 857 out of a possible 1,000 points.
-This score ranked it in the top five providers for the state and above the regional average of 849.
+Power 2021 U.S. Auto Insurance Satisfaction StudySM for the Southeast region, Geico scored 843 out of a possible 1,000 points.
+This score ranked it in the top five providers for the state, although it was just below the regional average of 847.

 Geico offers some of the lowest car insurance rates in Alabama and has a simple and fast claims process.
 The high number of discount opportunities make Geico a low-cost option for most drivers.
 These discounts include: